 Add the spinach and simmer for an additional 10 minutes.

-Serve the soup garnished with shaved Parmesan cheese, red pepper flakes and sliced green onion.
+Serve the soup garnished with shaved Parmesan cheese, red pepper flakes, and sliced green onion.
 Cornbread makes a fine accompaniment.

-Black Eyed Pea Recipes from Other Bloggers
+Black Eyed Pea Recipes Curated for You

 - Steamy Kitchen's Black Eyed Peas with Ham